exercism/elixir/exercises/concept/community-garden/.docs/instructions.md

 ## 3. Register plots to a person

 Implement the `CommunityGarden.register/2` function.
 It should receive the `pid` for the community garden and a name to register the plot.
-It should return the `Plot` struct with the plot's id and person registered to when it is successful.
+It should return the `Plot` struct with the plot's `id` and person registered to when it is successful.
+The `id`s are consecutive, increasing integers, starting from 1.

 ```elixir
 CommunityGarden.register(pid, "Emma Balan")